AAPD’s Parental Guidelines That We Follow

 During your child’s appointment, our team will present the option of whether you would like to accompany your child into the clinic area or wait in the waiting area.
 Our many years of experience and studies have shown that children often behave better without their parents present in the clinic area.
 The dental visit is an opportunity for the child to begin to develop a relationship of trust with the dentist and our team.
 Without realizing it, parents may misdirect a child’s attention, or give inaccurate information and the child then relies on the parent instead of the dentist.
 While we love interacting with parents, we don’t want to miss the opportunity to interact with your child.
 By waiting in our reception area, it allows the child to take ownership of the appointment and it gives our team the opportunity to develop a trusting relationship with your child.
+However, you are the parent or caretaker, and we will always respect your right and freedom to choose!

 The American Academy of Pediatric Dentistry recommends that parents of old older children remain in the waiting room when children are brought into the dental appointment.
 Babies and some young children may benefit from having one of their parents in the appointment with them, but it’s usually in a child’s best interest to be treated without parental interference.